-It’s often an easy giveaway for people who are used to scream to be heard above their background noises 🙂
+It’s often an easy giveaway for people who are used to screaming to be heard above their background noises 🙂

 Not that the attitude towards noise is also influenced by the introversion/extroversion personality type.
-Research showed that introverts prefer quieter places while extroverts like noisier environment (Cain, 2012).
+Research showed that introverts prefer quieter places while extroverts like noisier environments (Cain, 2012).

 5. Beware of Love & Attraction